A coal mine in WW2: the miners/Bevin Boys and other workers

 The morning shift was called the 'drawing' shift and was when coal was removed from the mine.
-The loaders were responsible for loading a length of the coalface and for the erection of the roof supports.
-Every face had an overman in charge.
+Miners called loaders were responsible for loading a length of the coalface and for the erection of the roof supports.
+Every coal face had a miner called an overman in charge.
 An under-manager would be in charge of every working section.

-On this shift most of the workers would normally be either face workers or auxiliaries haulage personnel who might be stationed anywhere between the pit bottom and the hopper where the tubs were loaded.
+On the morning shift most of the workers would normally be either coal face workers or auxiliaries.
+Auxiliaries was the name given to haulage personnel who might be stationed anywhere between the pit bottom and the hopper where the tubs were loaded.

 The afternoon and night shifts were for preparing the coal faces for the morning 'drawing' shift.

-The faces were hives of activity during the afternoon shift.
-A coalcutting machine, somewhat like a huge chainsaw, was used to undercut the seam for the whole length of the face.
+The coal faces were hives of activity during the afternoon shift.
+A coal cutting machine, somewhat like a huge chainsaw, was used to undercut the seam for the whole length of the face.
 Holes were then drilled for shot firing.

 The packers packed rubble and waste rock into the space vacated by the coal, so helping to hold the roof up.